poco-loco-athul/Game-of-Life/README.md

 Usage
 ======
-Requires python3 or python3.6+.
-Does not requires `numpy` or other packages to run the simulation.
+Requires python3.x Does not requires `numpy` or other packages to run the simulation.

 To run [blinker](http://www.conwaylife.com/wiki/Blinker)